ravendb/docs/version_3/docs/client-api/commands/how-to/get-server-build-number.markdown

-# Commands: How to get server build number?
+# Client API : Commands : How to get server build number?

 TODO